23maverick23/slack-block-kit-templates/templates/forecast-call/README.md

 # Forecast Call

-Create a simple poll using emoji reactions to count replies.
+Create a summary post from the sales forecast call.

 ## To Use